mdbridge/click-by-voice/README.md

 The blur shortcut removes keyboard focus from an element, returning it to the overall webpage.
-This can be useful, for example, when you want to page the website up and down and an input element like a text field has focus.
+This can be useful, for example, when you want to page the website up and down but an input element like a text field has focus.

 ### Activating hints